Synthetic media

-Synthetic media (also known as AI-generated media, generative AI, personalized media, and colloquially as deepfakes) is a catch-all term for the artificial production, manipulation, and modification of data and media by automated means, especially through the use of artificial intelligence algorithms, such as for the purpose of misleading people or changing an original meaning.
+Synthetic media is digital content in various media formats, including text, image, and video, which has been automatically and artificially produced or manipulated.
+Although not all synthetic media is AI-generated, it often refers to the use of generative AI to produce content, such as deepfakes, through the use of artificial intelligence within a set of human prompted parameters.

 Synthetic media as a field has grown rapidly since the creation of generative adversarial networks, primarily through the rise of deepfakes as well as music synthesis, text generation, human image synthesis, speech synthesis, and more.
 Though experts use the term "synthetic media," individual methods such as deepfakes and text synthesis are sometimes not referred to as such by the media but instead by their respective terminology (and often use "deepfakes" as a euphemism, e.g. "deepfakes for text" for natural-language generation; "deepfakes for voices" for neural voice cloning, etc.) Significant attention arose towards the field of synthetic media starting in 2017 when Motherboard reported on the emergence of AI altered pornographic videos to insert the faces of famous actresses.
-Potential hazards synthetic media include the potential to spread misinformation and cause viewers to distrust reality, the mass automation of creative and journalistic jobs, and potentially create a complete retreat into AI-generated fantasy worlds.
+Potential hazards of synthetic media include the spread of misinformation, further loss of trust in institutions such as media and government, the mass automation of creative and journalistic jobs and a retreat into AI-generated fantasy worlds.
 Synthetic media is an applied form of artificial imagination.

 History

 Pre-1950s

-Synthetic media as a process of automated art dates back to the automata of ancient Greek civilization, where inventors such as Daedalus and Hero of Alexandria designed machines capable of writing text, generating sounds, and playing music.
-The tradition of automaton-based entertainment flourished throughout history, with mechanical beings' seemingly magical ability to mimic human creativity often drawing crowds throughout Europe, China, India, and so on.
+The idea of automated art dates back to the automata of ancient Greek civilization.
+Nearly 2000 years ago, the engineer Hero of Alexandria described statues that could move and mechanical theatrical devices.
+Over the centuries, mechanical artworks drew crowds throughout Europe, China, India, and so on.
 Other automated novelties such as Johann Philipp Kirnberger's "Musikalisches Würfelspiel" (Musical Dice Game) 1757 also amused audiences.

 Despite the technical capabilities of these machines, however, none were capable of generating original content and were entirely dependent upon their mechanical designs.